Tony-Torino/Automated-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly availability, in addition to restricting request to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- _A load balancer defends against distributed denial of service (DDoS)_
+- _The advantages of a Jump Box is that it allows you to acces and mannage all the devices in the network_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.